DarvidTorres/mydocs/C/Overview.md

 C is strongly associated with UNIX, as it was developed to write the UNIX operating system.

-`#include <stdio.h>`: is a header file library that lets us work with input and output functions, such as printf().
-Header files add functionality to C programs.
+`#include <stdio.h>`: is a header file library that lets us work with input and output functions, such as `printf()`.
 Header files add functionality to C programs.

 thing that always appear in a C program, is `main()`.
 This is called a function.
 Any code inside its curly brackets {} will be executed.